golanlevin/ExperimentalCapture/README.md

 ---

 ### Lectures
-*This is a partial and unordered list of some of the capture technologies and techniques we will discuss this semester.*
+*This is a partial and unordered list of some of the technologies and techniques we will discuss this semester.*

 * [What is a Camera?
 Conceptual Cameras](docs/conceptual-cameras.md)